Noble Veggies

 These little egg bites travel surprisingly well and can go into a lunch box at room temperature for a fun twist on a hardboiled egg.

-Egg in a bagel hole
+Egg in a hole bagel

 5 from 1 vote